onqtam/headjack/src/unsorted/concerns.md

 Con: everyone will see the authorized apps?

-complexity before the dust settles and tihngs become established ways
+complexity before the dust settles and things become established ways

 possible disruption by account abstraction & ZK stuff?